manognachalla/YOLO-based-tomato-harvesting-using-5-DOF-robotic-arm/README.md

 # 🍅 Tomato Ripeness Detection & Harvesting with DOFBOT 🤖

 This repository contains the implementation of an AI-driven **tomato harvesting system** using a **DOFBOT 5DOF robotic arm**.
-The system detects tomatoes, classifies their ripeness, and picks them using inverse kinematics and optimized path planning.
+The system detects tomatoes, classifies their ripeness, and picks the ripe ones using inverse kinematics and optimized path planning.

 ## 🚀 Features
 - **YOLOv12-based Tomato Detection** 🏷️